gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 ## Get a precise timing

 The CPU profile unfortunately does not show how much time is spent exactly in `NewMigrationBox`.
 At this point, I also do not know how many SQL files are present.
-If there are indeed a bazillion SQL migrations, maybe it's expected that sorting them indeed takes the most time.
+If there are a bazillion SQL migrations, maybe it's expected that sorting them indeed takes the most time.

-Let's find out with dtrace how long the function really runs.
+Let's find out with Dtrace how long the function really runs.

-We check if it is visible to dtrace by listing (`-l`) all probes matching the pattern `*ory*` in the executable `code.test.before` (i.e. before the fix):
+We check if the function `NewMigrationBox` is visible to Dtrace by listing (`-l`) all probes matching the pattern `*ory*` in the executable `code.test.before` (i.e. before the fix):

 ```sh
 $ sudo dtrace -n 'pid$target:code.test.before:*ory*: ' -c ./code.test.before -l | grep NewMigrationBox